serena-ruan/unitycatalog-function/README.md

 ```

 #### Reminders
-- If the function contains `DECIMAL` type parameter, it is converted to python `float` for execution, and this conversion mayb lose precision.
+- If the function contains `DECIMAL` type parameter, it is converted to python `float` for execution, and this conversion may lose precision.